the-expanse/SideQuestWiki/SideQuest-Setup-&-How-To-install.md

 ![](https://cdn.discordapp.com/attachments/608376262347587595/609104317001105411/disable_unlock_patt.png)

-### make sure it asks if you want to "set unlock pattern" as that means it is off like it should be
+Make sure it asks if you want to "set unlock pattern" as that means it is off like it should be

-### Once you have enabled developer mode MAKE SURE TO REBOOT YOUR HEADSET to let your PC be able to see the device.
+Once you have enabled developer mode MAKE SURE TO REBOOT YOUR HEADSET to let your PC be able to see the device.

 Step 5: Connect USB Cable and Allow USB Debugging
 ====================================================